Directed Network Laplacians and Random Graph Models: Random Graph Interpretation

 When $I(\bh^{[i]}, \bh^{[j]}) = 0$ the probability is 1/2 and the variance takes its largest value, 1/4.
 The edge probability is symmetric about $i$ and $j$ if and only if the function $I$ is symmetric about its arguments.
 In the case of squared Euclidean distance, $I(\bh^{[i]}, \bh^{[j]}) = \| \bh^{[i]} - \bh^{[j]} \|^2$, and an undirected graph, the relaxed version of the minimization problem is solved by taking $d$ eigenvectors corresponding to the smallest eigenvalues of the standard graph Laplacian.

-For completeness, we now state and prove a weighted analogue of Theorem~\ref{theorem_general_rdrg}. \begin{theorem} Suppose $\{ \bh^{[k]} \}_{k=1}^{n}$ may take values from the given set $\{ \bnu^{[k]} \}_{k=1}^{n}$; that is, $ \bh^{[k]} = \bnu^{[p_k]} \in \R^d$, where $p $ is a permutation vector.
+For completeness, we now state and prove a weighted analogue of Theorem~\ref{theorem_general_rdrg} \begin{HGL}assuming that weights lie strictly between zero and one.
+Discrete-valued weights may be dealt with similarly. \end{HGL} \begin{theorem} Suppose $\{ \bh^{[k]} \}_{k=1}^{n}$ may take values from the given set $\{ \bnu^{[k]} \}_{k=1}^{n}$; that is, $ \bh^{[k]} = \bnu^{[p_k]} \in \R^d$, where $p $ is a permutation vector.
 Then, given a weighted graph with weights in $(0,1)$, minimizing the expression (\ref{eq:general_incoherence}) over all such $\{ \bh^{[k]} \}_{k=1}^{n}$ is equivalent to maximizing the likelihood that the graph came from a model where $A_{ij}$ has (independent) density

 for any positive $\gamma$, where

 is a normalization factor. \end{theorem}

 \begin{proof} It is straightforward to check that the normalization factor $Z_{ij}$ ensures